SuperClaude-Org/SuperFlag_Framework/ARCHITECTURE.md

 - Subsequent invocations: Brief reminder with reference to system-reminder
 - Reset capability: `--reset` flag clears session cache

+**Important Note**: Flag states are maintained per session.
+In Claude, when using `/clear`, `/compact`, or during automatic compaction, flag states persist.
+Use the `--reset` flag explicitly to reinitialize flag states when needed.

+**Tip for --git users**: To ensure complete anonymity and prevent signatures like "by Claude" from appearing in commits, always use `--reset` with `--git` flag (e.g., `--reset --git`).

 ## Performance Characteristics

 ### Token Efficiency